up42/docs/source/up42-blocks/data/sobloo-s2-l1c-aoiclipped.rst

 Block type: ``DATA``

 This block provides AOI Clipped scenes of Sentinel-2 (A/B)’s multispectral imaging sensor in processing level L-1C in ``GeoTIFF`` format.
 The products are radiometrically and geometrically corrected (including orthorectification).
+There is no maximum size limit regarding the image that will be returned, but it will never be larger than the original scene.

 Important application areas for Sentinel-2 imagery are land cover monitoring (agriculture, forestry), coastal area monitoring, inland water monitoring, glacier monitoring and flood mapping.